 Talk to your doctor about your fertility before your cancer treatment.
 Your team are there to help you find a balance between treating your cancer and wanting to have children.
 National guidelines for doctors say that they should discuss how your cancer and its treatment might affect your fertility at diagnosis.

-IVF takes time and could result in a delay to your cancer treatment.
+A disadvantage of freezing embryos is that it takes time and could result in a delay to your cancer treatment.

 Doctors are able to take out and freeze women’s eggs.
 The process is very similar to IVF.
 You might prefer this method if you have no male partner and don’t want to use donor sperm.